Vascular Duplex Ultrasound Q & A

 A clear water-based gel is applied to the area of the body being studied to help the transducer make secure contact with the body and eliminate air pockets between the transducer and the skin that can block the sound waves from passing into your body.
 The sonographer (ultrasound technologist) or radiologist then places the transducer on the skin in various locations, sweeping over the area of interest or angling the sound beam from a different location to better see an area of concern.

 Doppler sonography is performed using the same transducer.

-This ultrasound examination is usually completed within 30 to 45 minutes.
+The ultrasound images will then be reviewed, with the whole examination is usually being completed within 30 to 45 minutes.
 Occasionally, complex examinations may take longer.